Bekaboo/dropbar.nvim/README.md

 ## Introduction

-A polished, IDE-like, highly-customizable winbar for Neovim with drop-down menu and multiple backends.
+A polished, IDE-like, highly-customizable winbar for Neovim with drop-down menus and multiple backends.

 ## Features